 The City's general ledger and Treasurer's cash receipts module are maintained in separate accounting information systems.
-As a result, the City currently posts cash receipts to the general ledger monthly.
-The current condition inhibits the City's timely reporting of cash receipts.
+As a result, the City manually posts cash receipts to the general ledger twice a month.
+The current process duplicates effort and inhibits the City's timely reporting of cash receipts.

 Although two separate accounting information systems are maintained, the technology exists to integrate the systems.
-We recommend management consider the cost/benefit of integrating the Treasurer's cash receipts module and the general ledger to post cash receipts to the general ledger more frequently than once a month.
+We recommend management consider the cost/benefit of integrating the Treasurer's cash receipts module and the general ledger.

-The City will consider the cost/benefit of integrating the cash receipts module and the general ledger.
-As an interim solution, during July 2015, the City Auditor's Office commenced the posting of the Treasurer's cash receipts twice a month to the general ledger to produce timelier reporting.
+The City Auditor's Office will contact its general ledger software application provider (Softright/Accela) to ascertain the modification procedures involved and the cost to integrate the cash receipts module and the general ledger.
+As an interim solution, during July 2015, the City Auditor's Office commenced the posting of the Treasurer's cash receipts twice a month to the general ledger which has produced timelier reporting.